Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: Summary and Conclusions

 Having shown that TDEs are likely a smaller fraction of MIRONG than originally anticipated and that HV AGN might represent a higher fraction as shown by host galaxy and S\'ersic index analyses, we lastly consider whether or not the observed rates of these transient populations are consistent with one another.
 Figure \ref{fig:fig5} shows an adapted version of the luminosity function (LF) from \citet{2021ApJS..252...32J}, with the additional inclusion of a population of soft X-ray AGN from \citet{2018ApJ...852...37A}.
 The two lines represent fits to the MIRONG population for different assumed dust covering factors: the red line for a factor of 1, the fainter pink line for a factor of 0.3 \citep[both lines from][]{2021ApJS..252...32J}.
 As illustrated in \citet{2021ApJS..252...32J}, MIRONG appear similar in rate to optical and X-ray TDE fractions, especially given the uncertainty in the obscuration factor.
+However, we do note that other X-ray TDE rate estimates may be found to differ from the ones presented here \citep[see, e.g.,][]{2021MNRAS.508.3820S}.
 Soft X-ray AGN exhibit higher values of $\Phi$ (i.e. have a higher occurrence rate in the local universe) than MIRONG across luminosity bins.
 Given that HV AGN are by nature a smaller subset of the local AGN population, the LF of MIRONG would likely be consistent with that of HV AGN.
 This is consistent with our findings that HV AGN could be responsible for most MIRONG.